 Artist Statement

-A bit more about Dawn Isaac (deiceramics) written by my friend Dawn Birch Jones
+A bit more about Dawn Isaac (deiceramics) written by friend and artist mentor Dawn Birch Jones

 The artist and inspiration

 Dawn Isaac has always had a deep affinity with nature, landscape and wildlife.
-This passion infused her childhood, her studies and career and of indeed her desire to create, apparent from a very early age.
-With a BA in Landscape Architecture and MSc in Landscape Ecology, she gives equal commitment to the restoration of landscape and habitat in her work, as she does the study of materials and method, the value of recycling and exploration of nature’s designs in her creative pursuits.
+This passion infused her childhood, her studies and career and her desire to create, from a very early age.
+With a BA in Landscape Architecture, MSc in Landscape Ecology and various qualifications in horticulture and fundraising, she has given equal commitment to the restoration of landscapes and habitats in her past professional career, as she does the study of materials and method, the value of recycling and exploration of nature’s designs in her creative pursuits.
 Even as a child she would draw and grow flowers with equal pleasure.

 Dawn has a fascination for all things tactile.
 She has worked with most mediums - textiles, being a skilled embroiderer, glass too - but she always comes back to the clay.
 Ceramics provide an infinite number of possibilities - the connection with the earth - and then the element of risk and failure, never quite knowing, that suspense which is almost addictive, as she waits to see what the The Kiln Gods deliver.
 In contrast her sewing gives her that anchor, seeing and controlling her creations at every stage.
 The artist in her sometimes finds it difficult to decide when something is work in progress or finished.
 The timing involved can be very open and long or incredibly short, speedily finished and out of the door.